hxssan-0/ZeroGrad/README.md

 Instead of relying on dynamic allocation or runtime caching allocators, ZeroGrad performs **offline computational graph analysis** to determine tensor lifetimes, allowing physical memory to be reused inside a single preallocated arena.

-This enables deterministic memory layouts with **zero runtime heap allocations** during training.
+This enables deterministic memory layouts with **minimal runtime heap allocations** during training.

 ---